-It is important to have a maintenance regimen.
-It is a good idea to check the seven automotive fluids at routine maintenance intervals.
-Fluids may be low, contaminated, or break down and need to be filled or changed.
+It is necessary to have a maintenance regimen.
+It is important to check the seven automotive fluids at routine maintenance intervals.
+Fluids may be low, contaminated, or deteriorated and need to be filled or changed.
 This guide provides instructions on how to check all the automotive fluids on a 2019 Mitsubishi Outlander.

 What you will need